 A work-from-home policy saved him at least two hours per day.
 They could use this time and the AED 300 they saved to go to the gym or do something they enjoy.
 Over the long-term, this translates into better mental well-being and lowered stress levels in their personal lives which can directly impact employee productivity and as a result the business’s bottom line.
 Additionally, companies that focus on corporate wellness fare better in many ways and successfully retain top talent.

 Because employees are demanding more flexibility when it comes to their professional lives, not doing so can spike employee turnover for companies.
 Flexible work policies can also significantly reduce employee turnover.
 It will also create a positive employer brand that high-performers gravitate towards.
 Additionally, replacing employees is costly to any business.
 On average, it can cost around AED 15,180 to replace one employee.

 Businesses survive and thrive by attracting and retaining customers.
 Think about this for a moment; what if every time your client is renewing a contract, she has to deal with a new person and try to figure out their relationship all over again.
 If you are competing on price alone, you have already lost the competition.

 With that said, flexible work policies are the most cost-effective way to increase employee productivity, reduce stress, sustain business growth and improve talent retention.
+They can also be made a key part of corporate wellness programs.
 Such policies make employees happy which simply results in happier customers and stronger business growth.
 This is applicable to all industries, whether you run a restaurant, salon, or management consultancy firm.
 This is the secret to success.